k8y1b/Airbnb_data_city_classification/README.md

 $Y$, but if $Z$, then $W$") are likewise described as warranted by the and data.
 If uncertainties in the data mean the answers to some questions must be imprecise, this too is reflected in the conclusions.

+__Comment__
+Further justification of the 7 classification methods would be great i.e what makes lasso logistic with lambda selected via CV better than the default?
+Why QDA over LDA?
+Stating your throught process will help guide the readers.

+Remove commented out code if not useful; also consider adding more comments in code for clarity.

+Tables will benefit from a table title.
+Lasso L1 Norm plots are missing the names for each city.